Tackling GNARLy Problems: Graph Neural Algorithmic Reasoning Reimagined through Reinforcement Learning: Neural Algorithmic Reasoning as RL

 As an example, we provide the MDP formulation for the DFS algorithm shown in \Cref{fig:main}C, with others described in Appendix~\ref{sec:envs}.
 The input and state features can be found in \Cref{tab:alg:dfs}, with types defined as per the CLRS-30 Benchmark.
-The features used are a simplification of the hints used in the Benchmark.
+The features used are a simplification of the hints used in the Benchmark, with the addition of the phase and last selected features.
 The horizon $\horizon = (|\Nodes|-1)\phases$.
 The transition function $\Transition$ is described in \Cref{alg:dfs}, where $v$ is the selected action.
-The available actions are $\Actions(s) = \Nodes$ when $p = 1$ and $\Actions(s) = \{v | {(\prev_1 , v) \in \Edges}\}$ when $p = 2$.
+The available actions are $\Actions(s) = \Nodes$ when $p = 1$ (all nodes), and $\Actions(s) = \{v | {(\prev_1 , v) \in \Edges}\}$ when $p = 2$ (outgoing edges of the previously selected node).
 For DFS, we train GNARL using IL only, and therefore a reward function is not required.